-Platforms like YouTube have tried to combat harassment against women.
+Platforms like Twitch have tried to combat harassment against women.
 It’s not working

 Last June the gaming industry had a moment of reckoning.
 Starting as a trickle, female and non-binary online gamers and streamers began posting stories of online and offline harassment by men, a problem they said was rife across the industry.